 comp function

-These parameters are the same as for the comp operation. - expression (float, string, bool)
+component, scopeAlignment, selector, operator These parameters are the same as for the comp operation.

-An expression evaluated per component.
+expression floatstringbool Expression evaluated per component.
 All expressions must be of the same type.

-An array that contains the returned values of expression for each component.
+Returns an array that contains the evaluated expression for each component.

-Very much like the comp operation the comp function divides a shape into topological components (wrt. component, selector, operator) which result in new component shapes.
-But in contrast to the operation the function does not process the selected components by a sequence of shape operations.
-Instead a functional expression is evaluated on each selected component shape.
-The respective return values are organized in an ordered array which is returned as the result of the comp function.
-Refer to the documentation of the comp operation for details on available component selectors, selectors and operators.
+Like the comp operation, the comp function divides a shape into topological components with respect to component, selector, and operator.
+In contrast to the operation, the function does not process the selected components with shape operations.
+Instead, a functional expression is evaluated on each selected component shape and the results are returned as an ordered array.

 Related